 Broken Bow is a very small city located in the state of Oklahoma.
 With a population of 4,244 people and just one neighborhood, Broken Bow is the 92nd largest community in Oklahoma.

-Broken Bow is a blue-collar town, with 43.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Broken Bow is generally considered to be a blue-collar town.
+43.83% of the Broken Bow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Broken Bow is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Broken Bow who work in office and administrative support (13.64%), maintenance occupations (12.47%), and sales jobs (9.75%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Broken Bow is worth considering.

-The citizens of Broken Bow are slightly less educated than the national average of 21.84% for the average city or town: 14.60% of adults in Broken Bow have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Broken Bow rank slightly lower than the national average.
+14.60% of adults 25 and older in Broken Bow have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Broken Bow in 2022 was $20,445, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $81,780 for a family of four.
 However, Broken Bow contains both very wealthy and poor people as well.
 Broken Bow also has one of the higher rates of people living in poverty in the nation, with 32.31% of its population below the federal poverty line.